PinkyCodeMaster/improved-sniffle/README.md

 - **tRPC**: Type-safe API routes for easy backend communication.
 - **Drizzle ORM**: A lightweight ORM for interacting with your database.
 - **Stripe**: Payment processing integration for handling payments.
-- **Clerk Authentication**: Provides user authentication out of the box.
+- **Clerk Authentication**: Provides user authentication out of the box. todo customers.

 ## Features (Current)